benjymous/annotations/sandman/sandman.75.md

 # Issue 75: "The Tempest"

+- Standalone Story
+- Sixth story reprinted in trade paperback _The Wake_

 ##### Neil Gaiman, Charles Vess

 Note: The full script to this issue was published in The Deluxe Edition book five.
 I'll try to add any interesting details.